fractalbass/data_science/_posts/2017-08-11-data_science_13.markdown

 This post has just scratched the surface of the data behind global terrorism.
 We can draw the following general conclusions based on the data from the University of Maryland Global Terrorism Database:

 - Terrorist attacks have happened throughout the world from 1970 through 2016.
-- The deadliest attacks in that time period have been in Central and South America, Africa, the Middle East, and in some of South and Southeast Asia.
-The most notable exceptions have been the attacks in Oklahoma City and the World Trade Center attacks.
+- The highest density of attacks have been in Iraq and Afghanistan/Pakistan.
 - Most successful terrorist attacks have resulted in the deaths of 5 people or less per attack.
 - Bombing and explosions were used in roughly half of all successful terrorist attacks.
 - The groups responsible for most terrorist attacks are unknown, with the Taliban, Shining Path, and ISIL a distant 2nd, 3rd, and 4th.